mapoto/instruct-gs2gs-thesis-custom/README.md

 ## 2. Installing Instruct-GS2GS

-Once you have finished installing dependencies, you can install Instruct-GS2GS using the following command:
+Once you have finished installing dependencies, including those for gsplat, you can install Instruct-GS2GS using the following command:
 ```bash
 pip install git+https://github.com/cvachha/instruct-gs2gs
 ```